jocimarlopes/bot-movies/README.md

 - After the installation is finished, just run in command prompt **`python bot-movies.py`** and download movies.

 ## Important
+**SAY NO TO PIRACY, THIS BOT IS USED FOR STUDY PURPOSES, I AM NOT RESPONSIBLE FOR YOUR MISUSE.**
 Windows 10 Tests Only.
 It is recommended **NOT** to use the computer when placing the movies to download, because the automation was made to run alone, **after the download is in the Torrent client, you can use the PC at will**.